Azure/azureml-assets/training/general/src/environments/sklearn-1.1/context/README.md

 This document provides details on how to create and run a sample workload in a containerized SKLearn Environment using stock version of SKLearn as well as Intel Extension for SKLearn on Azure ML instances.

 ## How it works
-To create a stock SKLearn docker container use the `Dockerfile` and `conda_dependencies.yaml`.
+The container has stock and intel-optimized versions available.
-To create SKLearn docker container using Intel Extensions,use `Dockerfile` and `conda_dependencies.yaml` inside `intel-extension` folder.
+To build the docker container use the `Dockerfile` and `conda_dependencies.yaml`.
-To build the dockerfile use the link [here](https://github.com/Azure/azureml-assets/wiki/Environments#testing-environment-image-builds) to parse the macros.
+Refer to the link [here](https://github.com/Azure/azureml-assets/wiki/Environments#testing-environment-image-builds) on how the macros are replaced.

 ## Run a Linear Regression workload inside the container
 The code by default has Intel Extension Optimizations disabled.

-This example shows how to use the `azure-ml:intel-ex-sklearn` container.
+This example shows how to use the container.
 Use the following commands:
 ```
 WORKDIR=/workspace
 PROJECT_DIR=<path/to/sklearn-1.1>
-IMAGE_NAME=azure-ml:intel-ex-sklearn
+IMAGE_NAME=<name of built image>
 docker run -it -w $WORKDIR -v ${PROJECT_DIR}:${WORKDIR} $IMAGE_NAME /bin/bash
 ```
 Use the code available in `/workspace/tests/sklearn_sample_test.py` on an Azure ML instance.
 This code uses the `main.py` python script located in `/workspace/tests/src`.